-Since blue-tongued skinks are native to Australia (just like bearded dragons and frill-necked lizards), temperatures should be warm with a thermal gradient of 75 to 85 degrees Fahrenheit (24 to 29 degrees Celsius) and a basking spot of 95 degrees Fahrenheit (35 degrees Celsius).
+Since blue-tongued skinks are native to Australia (just like bearded dragons and frill-necked lizards), temperatures should be kept warm, with a thermal gradient of 75 to 85 degrees Fahrenheit and a basking spot of 95 degrees Fahrenheit.
 A combination of under-tank heating and a basking light on one side of the tank works well.